 Growing onions from seed is both easy and economical.
 They can be started indoors in flats and transplanted to the garden later or sow their seeds directly in the garden.
-If you know how to grow onions from seeds, either method for planting onion seeds will still yield an abundant supply of onion crops.
+If you know how to grow onions from seeds, either method for planting onion seeds will yield an abundant supply of onion crops.
 Read on to learn more about onion seed starting.

 How to Grow Onions from Seeds